datacamp/authoring/docs/courses/exercises/README.md

 Only applicable to `PureMultipleChoiceExercise` defining a list of possible feedbacks based on the chosen possible answer. ([How to create PureMultipleChoiceExercise](./multiple-choice-exercise.md#pure-mce))

 > #### info::Note
 > Each exercise contains the format which should be used in order to create them.
-It's always reccomended to use the `Version 2` of the authoring format.
+It's always recommended to use the `Version 2` of the authoring format.